ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03-traversing-trees.md

 Some programming languages have poor support for recursion.
 It is possible to traverse a tree iteratively (using a loop) with a stack data structure.
 We call the stack our *agenda*, consider it a to-do list containing nodes that we need to process.
-Here is a piece of code that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:
+Here is a some pseudo code that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:

-    DFS(root):    // DFS is for Depth-First Search agenda = new stack of nodes
+    dfs(root):    // dfs is for Depth-First Search agenda = new Stack of Node
         agenda.push(root)         // Initially, we need to process the root while agenda is not empty:
             n = agenda.pop()